xumr0x/service-api-example/docs/sinatra.md

   - This route is responsible for creating fake users in the database
   - It should take a query parameter `n` which denotes the number of users to be created
   - If no parameter was given, create 1 user.
-  - Returns a `200 OK` back to the caller if it was successful
+  - Returns a `200 OK` if it was successful
-  - Returns a `400 Bad Request` if the caller requests more than 30!
+  - Returns a `400 Bad Request` if requested more than 30!
   - Hint: use [faker](https://github.com/faker-ruby/faker) to generate random data

+- Implement `POST /users/destroy`
+  - This route is responsible for removing every user in the database if called.
+  - Returns a `200 OK` if it was successful
+  - Returns a `500 Internal Error` if it failed

 ## Step 3 - Implement Frontend